Registered Nursing Program for Licensed Vocational Nurses, Licensed Psychiatric Technicians, and Military Experience to RN

 NURS 291 C Pharmacology in Nursing III 1 Unit

-Prerequisite(s): Acceptance in the Nursing Program, LVN or PT or NURS 195 C with a grade of C or better.
+Prerequisite(s): Acceptance in the Nursing Program, LVN, PT or NURS 195 C with a grade of C or better.

 Term hours: 18 lecture.
 This course correlates with the content in NURS 292 C, NURS 293 C, NURS 294 C. Students will recall and build upon the curricular concepts previously learned in NURS 195 of patient centered care, teamwork and collaboration, professionalism, evidence based practice, quality improvement and informatics to safely administer medications to patients in multiple settings with oxygenation, regulation and movement disorders.
 (CSU)